-The winner of the Prize will be announced during an official awards ceremony.
-This ceremony will be held every April in Kyiv, and three finalists will be invited to participate.
+The winner of the Prize will be announced during an official awards ceremony which will be held every April in Kyiv.
+Three finalists of the award will be invited to participate in the ceremony.

 The Drahomán Prize winner will receive a statuette designed by a prominent Ukrainian sculptor and a 2,000 EUR cash prize (taxes included).
-The Ukrainian Institute and the Ukrainian Book Institute will also provide professional opportunities and promote the laureate’s work (translation residencies and participation in international fairs and festivals).
+The Ukrainian Institute and the Ukrainian Book Institute will also provide professional opportunities and promote the winner’s work (participation in translation residencies, international fairs and festivals).